codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 <div></div><!--more-->

-# AWS: Set up our Credentials
+# AWS: Seting up Credentials

 For now, we will focus on the following of our accounts as deployment targets:
 - Integration Test